MitPandya/ProjectManagementBot/DESIGN.md

 ```
 => Pre-requisite: - Team Member's profile is already present in the database
                   - Tasks are already assigned to the Team Member with story points on each task
 => Flow:    - Team Member asks the bot to bring up their profile and once returned, asks the bot to update changes if required
-            - Team Member asks the bot to update their story points for a particular task or mark the task as completed, pending etc.
+            - Team Member asks the bot to update their story points for a particular task or mark the task as pending,completed etc.
 ```

 3. Project Manager creates tasks for a project.